lh/HSMA-Notes/1e_notes.md

 # Python in a day!

 Python is not strongly typed.
-Assiging a new type will change the type of the variable.
+Assigning a new type will change the type of the variable.
 Yuck.

 ## Variables that store Multiple Items